 Data backups should be stored at multiple locations both within and outside the country.
 As Laos is also subject to natural disaster risks (such as flooding), physical distribution of storage should be taken into consideration.
 The Recovery Time Objective (RTO) and Recovery Point Objective (RPO) should be clearly defined.

-DEFA is founded on the principle of "trust-based data distribution" and requires member countries to meet a minimum standard of data protection.
-This effectively serves as a signal urging Laos to enact a comprehensive PDPA-style legislation.
+DEFA is based on the principle of "trust-based data distribution" and requires each country to maintain a minimum level of data protection.
+The enforcement of Laos's PDP Law is also a response to these DEFA requirements.

-In Laos, there are situations where ministerial administrative guidance (circulars and guidelines) carries substantive regulatory force, not just the text of legislation.
-The Ministry of Science and Technology (ກະຊວງເຕັກໂນໂລຊີ ແລະ ການສື່ສານ) is the competent authority for digital policy, and guidance may be issued even on matters not explicitly stipulated in law.
+In Laos, ministerial administrative guidance (circulars and guidelines) can carry substantial regulatory force in practice, beyond the text of the law itself.
+The Ministry of Technology and Communications (MoTC, ກະຊວງເຕັກໂນໂລຊີ ແລະ ການສື່ສານ) is the competent authority for digital policy and also serves as the supervisory body for the PDP Law (Source: DLA Piper, MoTC InfoComm Asia).
+Guidance may be issued even on matters not explicitly stipulated in the law.

-Many foreign companies operating in Laos share data with local partners (joint venture partners, agents, subcontractors).
-Typical blind spots in this area:
+Many foreign companies operating in Laos share data with local partners (joint venture partners, agents, and subcontractors).
+The enforcement of the PDP Law has made the legal obligations for managing processors and subcontractors clearer.
+Common blind spots include:

-At present, there is no notification or licensing system specifically dedicated to AI use.
-However, where AI processes personal data, the Electronic Data Protection Act applies.
-Additionally, in regulated industries such as finance, healthcare, and education, sector-specific regulations may extend to AI use as well.
-It is recommended to confirm requirements in advance with the relevant regulatory authority for each sector.
+At present, no notification or licensing regime specifically dedicated to AI use exists.
+However, where AI processes personal data, the PDP Law and the Electronic Data Protection Act apply.
+In addition, in regulated sectors such as finance, healthcare, and education, sector-specific regulations may extend to AI use.
+It is recommended to confirm requirements in advance with the relevant sectoral regulator.
+Note that the DEFA incorporates common principles for AI governance (source: WEF), and there is a possibility that regulations at the ASEAN level will be developed in the future.

-The Electronic Data Protection Act imposes conditions on cross-border transfers, but the specific procedures (equivalents to adequacy decisions and SCCs) are not prescribed in as much detail as under the GDPR.
-In practice, the minimum measures to implement include verifying the level of data protection at the destination, executing a data processing agreement, and notifying the data subjects.
+PDP Law requires assessment and approval for cross-border transfers (Source: DLA Piper).
+The Electronic Data Protection Law also mandates individual consent for cross-border transfers.
+While specific procedures (equivalents to adequacy decisions and SCCs) are not defined in as much detail as under the GDPR, in practice, the minimum steps to be taken include verifying the data protection standards of the recipient, executing a data processing agreement, and notifying the data subject.
 It should be noted that the use of cloud services also constitutes a cross-border transfer.
+There is a possibility that subordinate regulations under PDP Law will add further specific requirements (Source: Rajah & Tann Asia).

 Once you have completed the 25-item checklist, proceed with actions in the following order of priority.